pinobatch/libbet/06-audio/how_to_encode.md

 * `-ab`: Set AAC audio bitrate
 * `-movflags +faststart`: Add an index to allow playback before the entire video downloads

+The `\` means that the command continues on the next line.
+This is a feature of shells used on UNIX and Linux.
+If using Windows Command Prompt, delete the `\` at the end of each line and put the entire command, from `ffmpeg` to `out.mp4`, on one line.

 To change the pixel aspect ratio to the 8:7 of an NTSC Super Game Boy, run two `scale` filters in a row.